msdk/msdk/msdk-featdet/msdk-featdet-ADAP-3D/Readme.md

 "For implementing ADAP-3D in Java I developed a class for sparse matrix and associated methods for different matrix operations.
 In addition, I developed classes for BiGaussian and Gaussian fitting.
 All of these developments helped me improve my coding skills.
 I learned a new framework of Java, new coding standard, how to code efficiently in terms of time and memory, and applied many concepts I studied in college.

 Working with Open Chemistry was my first experience with open source software development and I really enjoyed it.
 I got to work with many distinguished people of the field.
 It was a very enriching experience, which I intend to continue participating.
-Thanks to all the mentors (Drs.
-Aleksandr Smirnov, Owen Myers, Tomas Pluskal, Adam Tenderholt, Dmitriy Avtonomov, Xiuxia Du) who helped me achieve the desired results."
+Thanks to all the mentors (Aleksandr Smirnov, Owen Myers, Tomas Pluskal, Adam Tenderholt, Dmitriy Avtonomov, Xiuxia Du) who helped me achieve the desired results."